upupming/Lenovo-G50-80-Clover/README.md

 </details>

-## Kexts

-Note: All kexts used can be found at [EFI/CLOVER/kexts/Other](EFI/CLOVER/kexts/Other), and I prefer to only install kexts to EFI folder instead of /S/L/E or /L/E for better update experience.

-- Keyboard and trackpad: `VoodooPS2Controller.kext` (I used the debug version for testing keys are PS2 or ACPI).
-I personally would like to enable single tap on trackpad in `System Preferences -> Trackpad -> Tap to click`, also enable one-finger tap & drag in `System Preferences -> Accessibility -> Mouse & Trackpad -> Trackpad options -> Enable dragging without drag lock`.
-- Audio: `AppleALC.kext` + `layout-id=3`, HDMI audio fixed with `WhateverGreen` framebuffer patching, see [here](https://www.tonymacx86.com/threads/guide-intel-igpu-hdmi-dp-audio-all-sandy-bridge-kaby-lake-and-likely-later.189495/).
-- Ethernet: `RealtekRTL8111.kext`
-- Graphics: `Lilu.kext` + `WhateverGreen.kext`, note you will need use [config_HD5300_5500_6000.plist](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/blob/master/config_HD5300_5500_6000.plist) by RehabMan to set `stolenmem` to 19 MB and `cursormem` to 9 MB, see [this](https://www.tonymacx86.com/threads/guide-alternative-to-the-minstolensize-patch-with-32mb-dvmt-prealloc.221506/) and [this](https://www.tonymacx86.com/threads/guide-intel-framebuffer-patching-using-whatevergreen.256490/).
-Also, you should enable 'Legacy support' in BIOS's boot tab to avoid glitches, see [this post](https://www.tonymacx86.com/threads/guide-intel-hd-graphics-5500-on-os-x-yosemite-10-10-3.162062/).
-- Battery status: `ACPIBatteryManager.kext` + the `[bat] Lenovo G50-70` DSDT patch

 ## Further working

 At present, everything is working except:

 1. ~~Brightness adjustment~~ -- **Done**
 2. ~~Wake from sleep~~ -- **Unsolvable** Disable sleep as a workaround, see [my post on tonymacx86](https://www.tonymacx86.com/threads/unsolvable-black-screen-when-waking-from-sleep-on-mojave-10-14-3-lenovo-g50-80.271315/).
+Discussions are welcome there!

 ## Links